-- Completed Bastyr University application for certificate and nondegree programs, available for download on the Bastyr University website. - Nonrefundable \$75 application fee, with check written to "Bastyr University."
+- Completed Bastyr University Dietetic Internship application, available for download on the Bastyr University website. - Nonrefundable \$75 application fee, with check written to "Bastyr University."

 All application materials must be received by the February application deadline date established by the Academy of Nutrition and Dietetics.
-Interns begin the program in September and complete the program in June.
+Interns begin the program in September and complete the program in June of the next calendar year.
 Applicants are informed of acceptance through the designated computer matching system.